datvo777/banking/README.md

 ## Project Overview
 This project is a Spring Boot application that interacts with the Coindesk API to manage currency data and provides various APIs for currency information.
-The project includes several advanced features such as request/response logging, Swagger UI, internationalization, design patterns, Docker support, error handling, and encryption.

 ## Features
 1. **Print out the request and response body log of all APIs**: Logs all incoming requests and outgoing responses.